 HTML Block Field

-HTML blocks may be used for inserting customized text sections, links, images, and tables.
+Use HTML blocks to add customized text sections, links, images, and tables to your online form.

 - Click on the Edit text link to open the customization lightbox.